 This meeting is of interest to scientists of any level of experience from academia and industry.

 Call for Poster Abstracts

-Applications for poster presentations are invited within the theme of historical use of the Rule of Five or looking forward and beyond the Rule of Five.
+Applications for poster presentations were invited within the theme of historical use of the Rule of Five or looking forward and beyond the Rule of Five.
 Posters will be displayed throughout the day.
-The closing date for submissions is 6th October 2019, and you may download a template here.
+The closing dates for submissions were:

 |09:30||Registration and refreshments|